Mariam-s/Mariam-Sari/README.md

-# Profile - Mariam Sari
-Student Number: 3776750

-**Hello and welcome to my profile!**
+# **Hello, my name is Mariam Sari and welcome to my profile!**
+**Student Number: 3776750                       Email: s3776750@student.rmit.edu.au**

 I'm going to start by listing some facts that may or not be interesting to you.
 I am a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$.
-I also listen to heaps and heaps of music.
+I also listen to heaps and heaps of music preferably rock, metal and the occasional rap music.

 **My interests in IT**